Connor-McCartney/Connor-McCartney.github.io/_pages/misc/japanese.md

+Nihongo sukoshidake hanasemasu - i can speak a little Japanese

 ganbatte - same as ganbare, can be formal or casual

 kore, sore, are - that (kore is close to speaker, sore is close to other person, are is neither)